2016 United States Senate election in Pennsylvania

-The 2016 United States Senate election in Pennsylvania took place on November 8, 2016, to elect a member of the United States Senate to represent the Commonwealth of Pennsylvania, concurrently with the 2016 U.S. presidential election, as well as other elections to the United States Senate in numerous other states and elections to the United States House of Representatives and various state and local elections.
+The 2016 United States Senate election in Pennsylvania took place on November 8, 2016, to elect a member of the United States Senate to represent the Commonwealth of Pennsylvania, concurrently with the 2016 U.S. presidential election, as well as other elections to the United States Senate in numerous other states, elections to the United States House of Representatives, and various state and local elections.
 The primaries were held on April 26.

 Incumbent Republican U.S. Senator Pat Toomey was reelected to a second term in a close race, defeating Democratic nominee Katie McGinty and Libertarian Party nominee Edward Clifford.
+If McGinty had won, she would have become Pennsylvania's first female U.S. senator.
 With a margin of 1.43%, this election was the second-closest race of the 2016 Senate election cycle, behind only the election in New Hampshire.

-As of 2023, this remains the most recent time that a Republican has been elected to the U.S. Senate from Pennsylvania.

 Background

-Five-term Senator Arlen Specter, a longtime moderate Republican, switched to the Democratic Party in April 2009, and ran for reelection in 2010 as a Democrat.
+Five-term senator Arlen Specter, a longtime moderate Republican, switched to the Democratic Party in April 2009, and ran for reelection in 2010 as a Democrat.
 He was defeated in the Democratic primary by U.S. Representative and former U.S. Navy three-star admiral Joe Sestak.
 After a close race, Sestak lost the general election to former U.S. Representative Pat Toomey by 51% to 49%, a margin of 80,229 votes out of almost 4 million cast.
-Toomey had previously run for the seat in 2004, narrowly losing to Specter in the Republican Primary.
+Toomey had previously run for the seat in 2004, narrowly losing to Specter in the Republican primary.
 Specter later died in 2012.